AbdulRehmanNazar/maplibre-compose-playground/README.md

 # MapLibre Compose Playground
+This is Fork to add functionality to add a custom markeres with number and style over the map

 This project is based off of <https://github.com/ramani-maps/ramani-maps> [MPL-2.0 License] and takes a different approach to top level API, emphasizing parity with <https://github.com/maplibre/swiftui-dsl> for <https://github.com/stadiamaps/ferrostar>.